Specialized High Schools Admissions Test: Grading

 The cut-off scores for each school vary yearly, determined simply by the number of open places in each school and how the candidates score.
 Students are notified of their scores in March.
 The Department of Education usually does not publish score results; the numbers below are self-reported by interested parents on public forums.
 However, the DOE released the cut-off scores for each Specialized High School for the 2022 results (for which the tests themselves were taken in 2021).

 In 2020, the cutoff scores were the following: Stuyvesant High School: 566; Queens High School For The Sciences At York College: 535; The Bronx High School of Science: 532; Staten Island Technical High School: 551; HSMSE @ CCNY: 523; HSAS @ Lehman: 520; Brooklyn Technical High School: 507; and The Brooklyn Latin School: 498.

 In 2021, the cutoff scores were the following: Stuyvesant High School: 560; Queens High School For The Sciences At York College: 482; The Bronx High School of Science: 517; Staten Island Technical High School: 525; HSMSE @ CCNY: 515; HSAS @ Lehman: 488; Brooklyn Technical High School: 492; and The Brooklyn Latin School: 481.
 The lower cutoff scores can be attributed to the reduced number of test-takers.

 In 2022, the cutoff scores were the following: Stuyvesant High School: 563; Queens High School For The Sciences At York College: 523; The Bronx High School of Science: 524; Staten Island Technical High School: 527; HSMSE @ CCNY: 532; HSAS @ Lehman: 516; Brooklyn Technical High School: 506; and The Brooklyn Latin School: 497.

-The 9th Grade SHSAT cut-off scores tend to be much higher due to limited seats for incoming 10th graders in the schools.
-Some schools such as Stuyvesant and Bronx Science may only have 3-10 seats each year for incoming 10th graders while Brooklyn Technical High School, being the school with the most students, may only have around 20-30 seats.
-Depending on the year, the number of seats is available in the NYC High School Directory Book given to all students applying for admissions to a high school.
-Each year, an average 50-60 ninth-grade students get into the Specialized Schools, out of an estimated 3,000 students.
+The 9th-grade SHSAT cut-off scores tend to be much higher due to limited seats for incoming 10th-graders in the schools.
+Some schools, such as Stuyvesant and Bronx Science, may only have 3-10 seats each year for incoming 10th graders, while Brooklyn Technical High School, being the school with the most students, may only have around 20-30 seats.
+Depending on the year, the number of seats is available in the NYC High School Directory Book given to all students applying for admission to a high school.
+Each year, an average of 50-60 ninth-grade students get into the Specialized Schools, out of an estimated 3,000 students.

 Past 9th Grade SHSAT Cut-off scores:

 In 2021, the cutoff scores were the following: Stuyvesant High School: 560; Queens High School For The Sciences At York College: 475; The Bronx High School of Science: 510; Staten Island Technical High School: 520; HSMSE @ CCNY: 481; HSAS @ Lehman: 482; Brooklyn Technical High School: 495; and The Brooklyn Latin School: 466.

 In 2022, the cutoff scores were the following: Stuyvesant High School: 563; Queens High School For The Sciences At York College: 541; The Bronx High School of Science: 551; Staten Island Technical High School: 525; HSMSE @ CCNY: 549; HSAS @ Lehman: 541; Brooklyn Technical High School; 546; and The Brooklyn Latin School: 545.